-Despite only being in the marketplace for five years, AWS certifications have become a featured highlight whenever IT salary reports are released.
+AWS certifications have become a featured highlight whenever the Global Knowledge IT Skills and Salary Report is released.
 The high adoption rate of AWS cloud services by organizations around the globe has translated into some of the top salaries for those IT professionals choosing to pursue these certifications in particular.

-Of the 16,000 IT professionals who participated in the Global Knowledge 2018 IT Skills and Salary Survey, 807 respondents said they hold an AWS certification.
-The average salary of an AWS-certified IT professional is roughly $113,000, the highest of all certifications in the United States and Canada.
+Of the 12,271 IT professionals who participated in the Global Knowledge 2019 IT Skills and Salary Survey, 1,011 respondents said they hold an AWS certification.
+The average salary of an AWS-certified IT professional is $129,868—ranking as one of the highest-paying certification categories in North America.

 The AWS role-based certification tracks offer candidates both associate and professional-level paths designed for developers, systems operations administrators and solutions architects.

 Here are the highlights of each certification including what you need to know to earn them.

 Amazon offers both associate and professional levels of its AWS Certified Solutions Architect certifications.
 You must earn your associate-level certification before advancing to the professional level.

 Based on our 2019 IT Skills and Salary Survey, the average salary for those holding AWS Certified Solutions Architect – Associate Level in the United States and Canada is $130,883.
 A few concepts candidates should know prior to taking the exam include:

 - Designing and deploying scalable, highly available systems on AWS

 - Selecting the correct AWS service based on requirements

 - Deploying on-premises apps to AWS